Silent Key Administrator

 I am also an active Freemason, belonging to lodges in CT and NY and appendant groups such as the Scottish Rite, York Rite, and the Shrine.

-I am currently the Affiliated Club Coordinator for the Eastern New York Section of the ARRL.
+I am the Affiliated Club Coordinator for the Eastern New York Section of the ARRL.
 I have been active on the HF bands since the ARRL bicentennial, on AM, SSB, and CW.
 I plan to expand to digital modes in the future.
-I have recently earned WAS and DXCC on phone, currently have 22 states confirmed on CW.
+I earned WAS and DXCC on phone, and currently have 43 states confirmed on CW.